Flash3388/FlashLib/README.md

 You can find the binary files in the "build/libs" folder in each part's directory.
 Flashboard binary files are located under flashboard/build/flashboard

-You can get grade here: https://gradle.org/ (for free of course..)
+You can get gradle here: https://gradle.org/ (for free of course..)

 ## Code Of Conduct